 What it is: Anti-dsDNA is a protein directed against double-stranded DNA.
 DNA is the material that makes up the body's genetic code.

-Why the test is used: Between 75% and 90% of people with lupus has a positive anti-dsDNA test.
+Why the test is used: Between 75% and 90% of people with lupus have a positive anti-dsDNA test.
 Also, the test is very specific for lupus.
 Therefore, a positive test can be useful in confirming a diagnosis.
 For many people, the titer, or level, of the antibodies rises as the disease becomes more active.
 So, doctors can also use it to help measure disease activity.
 Also, the presence of anti-dsDNA indicates a greater risk of lupus nephritis, a kidney inflammation that occurs with lupus.
 So a positive test can alert doctors to the need to monitor the kidneys.

 Anti-Ro(SSA) and Anti-La(SSB)